Asian Chicken Slaw

 This Asian Chicken Slaw is colorful, packed with flavor and it’s been making an appearance the past few weeks.
 I can’t be stopped.
 The crunch from all the veggies, the sauce, the avocado on top, the optional chicken… it’s a recipe for success!
 And it’s one that can be prepped ahead and used for lunches for the following few days.

-I like for a crunchy slaw style salad with a vinaigrette.
-It’s one of my favorite ways to stuff my face for lunch and dinner without feeling weighed down afterwards.
-For this Asian Chicken Slaw we’re using a duo of cabbage, tons of peppers, carrots and some scallions.
-Avocado goes on top, but if you’re prepping this ahead of time, just add the avocado right before serving.
+I love a cabbage salad and I like a crunchy slaw style salad to go with a vinaigrette.
+It's one of my favorite ways to stuff my face for lunch and dinner without feeling weighed down afterwards.
+For this Asian Chicken Slaw we're using a duo of cabbage, tons of peppers, carrots and some scallions.
+Avocado goes on top, but if you're prepping this ahead of time, just add the avocado right before serving.

 The sauce is one of my favorites that also lends itself beautifully to chicken, salmon, beef or roasted veggies!
 And speaking of prepping ahead, this sauce can be made on a weekend and used all week long.
 If you want more veggie crunchy salads like this – might I suggest my Mango Cucumber Chopped Salad – equally as perfect!